imineev/helidon/messaging/README.md

 Our plan is to provide a Helidon Messaging API as very thin layers over several existing messaging APIs which are not reactive or their API is unnecessarily complex or does not match Helidon style of API.
-The configuration will be portable with the MicroProfile Reactive Messaging and the API will follow a similar convention to the annotations in MP Reactive Messaging with a few enhancements.
+The configuration will be portable with MicroProfile Reactive Messaging and the API will follow a similar convention to the annotations in MP Reactive Messaging with a few enhancements.
 - Kafka
 - JMS (specifically AQ)
-- others (Oracle Streaming Service, perhaps debezium, and those supported by smallrye listed here: https://smallrye.io/smallrye-reactive-messaging/)
+- others (Oracle Streaming Service, perhaps debezium, and those supported by smallrye

 ## Configuration